Cutoff stability under distributional constraints with an application to summer internship matching: Weak Stability

 Note the similarity in the definition of strong stability and weak stability.
 The only difference is that in the second condition, applicant $a$ can have two contracts: one with project $M(a)$ and another with the project $p$ she is blocking with.
 One way to see this is that in order for applicant $a$ to block with $p$, it must sign the contract with $p$ before it opts to annul its match with project $M(a)$.
 We call any blocking pair that satisfies these condition \textbf{permitted under weak stability}.
-Note that due to the second condition, any empty matching need not be weakly stable.

 Alternatively, we can also define weak stability in terms of fairness and weak non-wastefulness.
-We say that matching $M$ is \emph{weakly non-wasteful} if for every pair $(a,p)\notin M$, $\succ_aM(a)$ implies that $M\cup \{(a,p)\}$ is not feasible or project $p$ is at capacity.
+We say that matching $M$ is \emph{weakly non-wasteful} if for every pair $(a, p)\notin M$, $p \succ_aM(a)$ implies that $M\cup \{(a, p)\}$ is not feasible or project $p$ is at capacity.
 It is easy to see that $M$ is weakly stable if and only if it is fair and weakly non-wasteful, for a short proof see Proposition 1 in \citet{KaKo17b}.

-We say that $p$ is \emph{unconstrained} for a feasible matching $M$ if for any $(a,p)\notin M$, $M\cup\{(a,p)\}$ remains feasible, i.e., when one more applicant can be added to project $p$ by keeping the solution feasible.
+We say that $p$ is \emph{unconstrained} for a feasible matching $M$ if for any $(a, p)\notin M$, $M\cup\{(a, p)\}$ remains feasible, i.e., when one more applicant can be added to project $p$ by keeping the solution feasible.

 \begin{proposition} A matching $M$ is weakly stable if and only if it is induced by cutoff scores $d$ such that for every unconstrained project $p$, $d(p)=0$. \end{proposition}

 \begin{proof} Following Proposition \ref{prop:fair}, we only need to show that the condition of every unconstrained project having zero cutoff is equivalent to weak non-wastefulness.
 Suppose first that $M$ is weakly non-wasteful.
 This means that there cannot exist an unconstrained project $p$ and an applicant $a$ such that $p\succ_aM(a)$, so indeed for all unconstrained project we can set the cutoff to be zero, and for the constrained projects we just set the cutoff to be equal to the score of lowest ranked applicant assigned.
 In the other direction, if we have cutoff scores satisfying that every unconstrained project has cutoff score zero, then there cannot exist an applicant $a$ such that $p\succ_aM(a)$ for an unconstrained project $p$. \end{proof}